RSET-CSE-DEPARTMENT/RSET2020-24-S6/beta/VirtualSliders/readme.md

 games require a physical table and equipment, limiting accessibility and socialization.
 To address this, we propose a computer vision-based solution utilizing real-time hand detection algorithms to track and interpret players’ hand movements.

 The proposed system empowers players to enjoy the game without the need for physical infrastructure, making it cost-effective and dynamic.
-Additionally, gesture-based gameplay mechanics, such as power-ups and additional scoring opportunities, are introduced to enhance player immersion and interaction.
+Additionally, gesture-based gameplay mechanics, such as power-ups and additional scoring opportunities, are introduced to enhance player immersion and interaction.

 Moreover, this project explores the therapeutic potential of the hand detection-based virtual air hockey game, particularly in physiotherapy and rehabilitation settings.
 The